 All this means you must check the internal temperature to get exactly the results you want.

-Approximate times give for planning only and will vary by thickness, grill temp, and rest time—NEVER COOK BY TIME ALONE and use a thermometer.
+Approximate times are given for planning only and will vary by thickness, grill temp, and rest time—NEVER COOK BY TIME ALONE, and use a thermometer.
 Cook to the internal temperature you want, allowing for a 2°-4° temperature rise after removal from the grill.

 Caution about cooking rare steaks